 - Use some inspiration.
 Look up things to be thankful for quotes and see if that sparks some ideas.

 - Don’t do it all at once.
-Spend a few minutes everyday and just think what are 3 things to be thankful for, rather than trying to do the whole list at once.
+Spend a few minutes everyday and think of 3 things to be thankful for rather than 100 at once.

 - Think outside the box.
-Are their weird tings to be thank for in your life?
+Are there weird things that only you would be thankful for?

 Have you written a 100 Things to Be Thankful For List?
-What are you grateful for?
+What are you grateful for today?

 Did you enjoy this post?
 Pin it for later